 Our success depends largely upon the continued services of our management team, including our Chief Executive Officer, and many key individual contributors.
 From time to time in the ordinary course of business, there may be changes in our management team resulting from the hiring or departure of executives.
-For example, on May 2, 2019, we announced that our Chief Financial Officer, Michael Scarpelli, will be leaving the Company in the third quarter following the announcement of the Company's earnings for the second quarter.
+For example, on October 22, 2019, we announced that our President and Chief Executive Officer, John Donahoe, will be resigning from this position on or before December 31, 2019, and that William McDermott will take the position of President and Chief Executive Officer on or before January 1, 2020.
+Our Chief Financial Officer, Michael Scarpelli, left the Company in August 2019, and we are in the process of conducting our search for Mr. Scarpelli's successor.
 While we seek to manage these transitions carefully, including by establishing strong processes and procedures and succession planning, such changes may result in a loss of institutional knowledge and cause disruptions to our business.

 In the technology industry, there is substantial and continuous competition for engineers with high levels of experience in designing, developing and managing software and Internet-related solutions, as well as competition for sales executives and operations personnel.
 We may not be successful in attracting and retaining qualified personnel.
+We may also experience increased compensation costs that may not be offset by either improved productivity or higher sales.
 We have from time to time experienced, and we may continue to experience, difficulty in hiring and retaining highly skilled employees with appropriate qualifications, and may not be able to fill positions in desired geographic areas or at all.
 In particular, competition for experienced software and cloud computing infrastructure engineers in the San Francisco Bay area, San Diego, Seattle, London, Amsterdam and Hyderabad, our primary operating locations, is intense.
 Our employees, including our executive officers, are employed by us on an "at-will" basis, which means they may terminate their employment with us at any time.
 If we fail to attract new personnel or fail to retain and motivate our current personnel, our business and future growth prospects could be adversely affected.